truecharts/website/docs/manual/SCALE Apps/add-storage.md

+---
+sidebar_position: 6
+---
-# 05 - Adding additional storage
+# Adding additional storage

 We  provide the option to mount as many host folders as you want.